Tricky c questions and answers

 Explanation:

-Rule 1: If number is positive the fill vacant spaces in the left side by 0.
+• Rule 1: If the number is positive, fill vacant spaces on the left side with 0s.

-Rule 2: If number is negative the fill vacant spaces in the left side by 1.
+• Rule 2: If the number is negative, fill vacant spaces on the left side with 1s.

-In this case number is negative.
-So right shift all the binary digits by three space and fill vacant space by 1 as shown following figure:
+In this particular case, where the number is negative, perform a right shift of all binary digits by three spaces and fill the vacant spaces on the left side with 1s, as illustrated in the following figure:

 Hence final out put will be: